openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 - `-V, --verbose` displays compilation logs.
 - `-g` generates `debug` version output products.
 - `--mock` enables support for mocking classes in tests for builds with this option.
 - `--cfg` when specified, custom `cfg` options in `cjpm.toml` can be passed through.
-For `cjpm.toml` configurations, refer to the [profile.customized-option](#profile.customized-option) section.
+For configurations in `cjpm.toml`, refer to the [profile.customized-option](#profilecustomized-option) section.
 - `-m, --member <value>` can only be used in a workspace to specify a single module as the compilation entry point.
-- `--target-dir <value>` specifies the output directory for products.
+- `--target-dir <value>` specifies the output path for the products.
 - `-o, --output <value>` specifies the name of the output executable file.
-The default name is `main` (`main.exe` on Windows).
+The default name is `main` (`main.exe` on Windows systems).
 - `--target <value>` when specified, enables cross-compilation to the target platform.
-For `cjpm.toml` configurations, refer to the [target](#target) section.
+For configurations in `cjpm.toml`, refer to the [target](#target) section.
 - `--skip-script` when configured, the build script compilation and execution will be skipped.

 > **Note:**
 >
 > - The `-i, --incremental` option only enables package-level incremental compilation in `cjpm`.
 Developers can manually pass the `--incremental-compile` compilation option in the `compile-option` field of the configuration file to enable function-level incremental compilation provided by the `cjc` compiler.
 > - The `-i, --incremental` option currently only supports incremental analysis based on source code.
-If imported library contents change, developers need to rebuild using full compilation.
+If the content of imported libraries changes, developers need to rebuild using the full compilation method.

 By default, intermediate files generated during compilation are stored in the `target` folder, while executable files are stored in `target/release/bin` or `target/debug/bin` folders depending on the compilation mode.
-For running executable files, refer to `run`.
+For running executable files, refer to the `run` command.
-To ensure reproducible builds, this command creates a `cjpm.lock` file containing the exact versions of all transitive dependencies used in the build.
+To ensure reproducible builds, this command creates a `cjpm.lock` file that records the exact versions of all transitive dependencies used in the build.
+These versions will be used in all subsequent builds.
 To update this file, use the `update` command.
-If reproducible builds are required for all project participants, this file should be committed to version control.
+If reproducible builds are required for all project participants, this file should be committed to the version control system.

 Examples: